-Oil shipping rates from U.S. to Asia hits three-year high, quieting November trade - sources
+Oil shipping rates from U.S. to Asia hits three-year high, quieting November trade: sources

-The United States last week imposed sanctions on four units of China's COSCO, which operates more than 50 supertankers, alleging the units violated U.S. sanctions on Iran.
+The United States last week imposed sanctions on two units of China's COSCO, which operates more than 50 supertankers, alleging the units violated U.S. sanctions on Iran.
 That action prompted U.S. Gulf Coast exporters to hold back chartering COSCO-owned vessels, traders and shipbrokers said.

 This week, suggested rates for Very Large Crude Carriers (VLCCs) from the U.S. Gulf Coast to China vaulted to $9.8 million, up from $6.2 million in early September, according to ship broker McQuilling Services.
 VLCCs carry around 2 million barrels apiece.